 The following day “the issue came up during bilateral contact between the Dutch and Belgian police,” said Van der Steur.

 Raids and arrests in Belgium, France and the Netherlands since the Brussels bombings have exposed a complex web of jihadist cells, underscoring the need for better European coordination in the fight against terrorism.

-Dutch prosecutors said Tuesday a French suspect -- arrested in Rotterdam at the weekend in connection with a foiled plot to attack France -- intends to fight his extradition to France.
+Dutch prosecutors said Tuesday that a French suspect — arrested in Rotterdam at the weekend in connection with a foiled plot to attack France — intends to fight his extradition to France.